econtijoch/Biomass-Workflow/README.md

 Tutorial
 --------

 I am working on updating the documentation for the tutorial.
-I'll get around to it soon. <!-- For a step-by-step tutorial on how to use this package, please visit the [BiomassWorkflow Tutorial page ](http://www.eduardocontijoch.com/Projects/Biomass-Workflow/Vignettes/tutorial.html) -->
+I'll get around to it soon.